TACC/Lmod/docs/source/030_installing.rst

 before the start of bash script.
 So by default Lmod sets ``BASH_ENV`` to point to the bash script which defines the module command.

-It may seem counterintuitive but Csh and Zsh users running bash shell scripts will want BASH_ENV set so that the module command will work in their bash scripts.
+It may seem counter-intuitive but Csh and Zsh users running bash shell scripts will want BASH_ENV set so that the module command will work in their bash scripts.